kevin-at-datical/liquibase.github.com/documentation/rollbackoneupdate.md

 Depending on your desired outcome, consider doing one of the following:
 - Modify the *changeSet* in the *changelog* file and re-deploy it.
-- Do nothing to the *changeSet* in the *changelog* file and have it be re0deployed.
+- Do nothing to the *changeSet* in the *changelog* file and have it be re-deployed.
 - Delete the *changeSet* in the *changelog* file.

 ## Running the `rollbackOneUpdate` Command
 Before running the `rollbackOneUpdate` command, gather the following information from your DATABASECHANGELOG table:
-- The deploymentID of the deployment you want to revert
+- The `deploymentId` of the deployment you want to revert

->**Note:** If the deploymentID is not supplied, Liquibase Pro will look up the most recent deployment ID from the DATABASECHANGELOG table and use it for the rollback.
+>**Note:** If the `deploymentId` is not supplied, Liquibase Pro will look up the most recent `deploymentId` from the DATABASECHANGELOG table and use it for the rollback.

 Then run the `rollbackOneUpdate` command, with your information:

 {% highlight text %}

-WAITING FOR COMMAND SYNTAX FROM ERZSEBET
+liquibase --changeLogFile=sql.oracle.sql rollbackOneUpdateSQL --deploymentId=068379006

 {% endhighlight %}